LinkedInLearning/essential-jenkins-2468076/Ch02/02_02-create-a-declarative-pipeline/README.md

 For the rest of this course, we’ll be using the declarative format.

+Declarative pipelines start with the word pipeline followed by curly braces and instructions for Jenkins.

 ## Required sections in the pipeline configuration
 A pipeline configuration has three required sections.